Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 all the coroutines in the context of this job.
 But passing associated job object to every coroutine builder is error-prone, it is easy to forget it.
 For this purpose, [CoroutineScope] interface should be implemented by UI owner, and then every coroutine builder defined as an extension on [CoroutineScope] inherits UI job without explicitly mentioning it.
+For the sake of simplicity, [MainScope()] factory can be used.
+It automatically provides `Dispatchers.Main` and parent job.

 For example, in Android application an `Activity` is initially _created_ and is _destroyed_ when it is no longer needed and when its memory must be released.
 A natural solution is to attach an